Maskoor Usmani

 Maskoor Ahmad Usmani is an Indian politician based in Darbhanga, Bihar.
 Usmani was the president of the Aligarh Muslim University Students' Union and is a national leader of the Indian National Congress.
-He holds a dentistry degree from Aligarh Muslim University.
-Usmani is better known for Citizenship Amendment Act protests and Citizenship (Amendment) Act, 2019 protests.
+He is known for participation in Citizenship Amendment Act protests.

 Early life and education

 Usmani was born in Garoul, a village Panchayat located in Darbhanga, in 1995.
 He completed his primary education from Garoul before entering Iqra Academy, Darbhanga.
 Usmani attended Kendriya Vidyalaya - 2, Darbhanga.
 Usmani participated in state level debates, science exhibitions and co-curricular activities while at school.
 He was also the school captain and scout and guide commander.

 He then pursued a Bachelor in Dental Surgery from Aligarh Muslim University.

 Political career

 Aligarh Muslim University Student's Union

 In December 2017, Usmani defeated Ajay Singh by 6,719 votes and was elected as a president of the Aligarh Muslim University Students' Union.
 Usmani has been campaigned against Hindutva politics, which promotes a manifestation of Hindu Nationalism.
 In 2018, Usmani met with former vice-president of India Hamid Ansari at his residence to invite him at the Aligarh Muslim University Students' Union.